hunter-teacher-cert/unit_plan-linj/README.md

 ### General Overview
 Course: AP Computer Science A

-In this post AP Exam unit, students will learn how to use a Java game framework provided by the Litiengine SDK for constructing their own GUI applications.
+In this post AP Exam unit, students will learn how to develope a 2D Platformer Game, a 2D Tile-Based Game or an Educational App Game using the Processing IDE.
 GUIs are one of the most important parts of any web application.
 Unlike a text-based interface where users have to type commands into a command line box to tell the computer what to do, a GUI makes it easier for them to input commands by creating visual cues that are more relatable and standardized across all devices.

 ---